fr4nc1sj0hn/dbt-tenant-controller-pub/README.md

-# dbt-tenant-controller: A PoC Tenant Controller for Postgres + dbt (Schema Provisioning + Metadata-Driven Project Generation)

-If you’ve ever built a multi-tenant analytics platform, you’ve probably felt the pain:
+A multi-tenant data/analytics platform has the following challenges:

 - every new tenant needs schemas (`raw_*`, `staging_*`, `marts_*`)
-- permissions must be dbt-friendly (or dbt will fail in confusing ways)
+- correct permissions
-- dbt projects often start as copy/paste forks… and slowly diverge
+- dbt projects often start as copy/paste folders which can slowly differs over time

-This repository, **dbt-tenant-controller**, is a small FastAPI service that turns that onboarding workflow into a simple API call:
+This repository is a small FastAPI service that turns onboarding workflow into a simple API call:

 1. Provision per-tenant schemas inside Postgres.
 2. Generate a per-tenant dbt project based on metadata stored in Postgres.
 3. (Optionally) run dbt commands in a companion container.

-> This project came out of repeatedly building “dbt platforms” where tenant onboarding was treated as a manual process rather than a first-class system concern.

 ---

 ## Important note: this is a PoC / reference implementation

-This project **works** and demonstrates a useful pattern, but it is intentionally a **Proof of Concept (PoC)**.
+This project demonstrates a useful pattern, but still far from a Prod implementation.

 Treat it as a **reference guide** for the architecture and code organization rather than a production-ready service.
 The section **“Considerations for Production”** below outlines what you’d need to add or change to run this safely and reliably in a real environment.